Nganasan language: Nouns

 Nouns in Nganasan have the grammatical categories of number (singular, dual, plural), case (nominative, genitive, accusative, lative, locative, elative, prolative, comitative) and possessivity (non-possessive versus possessive forms).
-Nganasan lacks determiners; however, the possessive forms of second person singular and third person singular can be used to express definiteness (Katzschmann, 2008).
+Nganasan lacks determiners; however, the possessive forms of second person singular and third person singular can be used to express definiteness.

 Pronouns

-Nganasan has personal, demonstrative, interrogative, negative and determinative pronouns.
-Personal pronouns are not inflected: their grammatical case forms coincide and their local case forms are expressed by the corresponding possessed forms of the postposition na-.
+Nganasan has personal, demonstrative, interrogative, negative, and determinative pronouns.
+Personal pronouns are not inflected: their grammatical case forms coincide, and their local case forms are expressed by the corresponding possessed forms of the postposition na-.
 Other pronouns are inflected like nouns (Helimski, 1998).

 Verbs

 Verbs agree with their subjects in person and number, and have three conjugation types.
 Like other Samoyedic languages, Nganasan has the opposition of perfective and imperfective verbs.